DropConstantFeatures#

 ['parch', 'cabin', 'embarked', 'body']

-We see in the following code snippets that for the variables parch and embarked, more than 70% of the observations displayed the same value:
+We can check that the variables parch and embarked show the same value in more than 70% of the observations as follows:

 X_train['embarked'].value_counts(normalize = True)